The Wallace Correspondence Project: Insights into a Remarkable Life

 The WCP has unlocked this valuable resource by gathering together all the letters for the first time and transcribing them so that they can be more easily read and information within them discovered using electronic searches for words and phrases.
 All are now available online, free of charge, in our Epsilon archive, which was launched in 2021 (please note that our old archive Wallace Letters Online is out of date and should not be used).
 In 2023 we released a 542 page catalogue of the letters, the first ever compiled (see HERE).

-The vast amount of unpublished information which is coming to light thanks to our Epsilon archive, has already proved very valuable to Wallace scholars and our letter transcripts have been, and are being, extensively used for research.
-Examples of studies which have made extensive use of them include: at least one PhD thesis (on Wallace's journey in Amazonia and its influence on the developing science of anthropology in the 19th century), numerous scholarly articles, a number of important scholarly books (e.g. Wallace, Darwin, and the Origin of Species, On the Organic Law of Change and An Alfred Russel Wallace Companion), and the most detailed biography of Wallace written to date (Radical by Nature: The Revolutionary Life of Alfred Russel Wallace).
+The vast amount of unpublished information which is coming to light thanks to our Epsilon archive, is proving to be invaluable to Wallace scholars and our letter transcripts have been, and are being, extensively used for research.
+Examples of studies which have made extensive use of our archive include: at least one PhD thesis (on Wallace's journey in Amazonia and its influence on the developing science of anthropology in the 19th century), numerous scholarly articles (including, Costa & Beccaloni (2023) Alfred Russel Wallace's unrealized last book, and Stack (2024) Alfred Russel Wallace’s Darwinian opposition to eugenics), a number of important scholarly books (e.g. Wallace, Darwin, and the Origin of Species, On the Organic Law of Change and An Alfred Russel Wallace Companion), and the most detailed biography of Wallace published to date (Radical by Nature: The Revolutionary Life of Alfred Russel Wallace).

 It is important to note, however, that the transcripts we have produced so far are 'rough' preliminary versions and contain numerous errors, many of which resulted from the difficulties our volunteer transcribers had in reading the handwritting of more than 1500 different correspondents.
 Meticulously checking and correcting them will take many years of additional work, for which funding is needed.
 At present, the only way that scholars can verify the accuracy of a transcript is to compare it to the text of the original physical letter, but unfortunately due to copyright laws and restrictions imposed by owners of these documents, we cannot make the scans we have obtained available to others.
 This is a situation faced by most correspondence projects.
 Highly skilled and experienced researchers therefore need to be employed to correct and annotate the transcripts to a level comparable to that achieved by the Darwin Correspondence Project, The Darwin Project has been recently successfully concluded after 49 years of work, and we sincerely hope that our project will ultimately be completed too, so that the entire surviving correspondence of the two co-discoverers of evolution by natural selection will be available to scholars as accurate annotated transcripts which can be relied on.